muziejus/javascripting-english-major/_chapters/errors.md

 ---
 chapter-no: 7
 title: Oops!
-summary:  JSHint / Mistakes / User error
+summary:  Try & Catch / ESLint / Mistakes / User error
 ---

-Typically in an introduction to programming course, about here is where we would start drilling down deeper into how `Object`s work, the idea being that creating our own `Object`s that have built-in methods, etc., would be rather useful.
-Abstractly, that is certainly the case.
-But since we’re moving ahead to a very specific goal, learning about how to create `Object` prototypes and the like can be saved for a different course.[^haverbeke]
+That previous chapter was a lot of conceptual work, I think, and for a lot of it, you were flying blind.
+That is, if you made a mistake in your code, there wasn’t much you could do about it, other than reload the webpage and say “OK, it’s still not working.”
+That’s very frustrating, and, what’s more, it’s not very useful moving forward, when you’ll be encouraged to start trying things out on your own and building your own project while using this text only as a template.
+So let’s learn how to handle errors.

-Instead, we’ll close out this first half of the course by talking about mistakes.
+Mistakes.
 They happen in programming.
 Sometimes they’re simple mistakes, like typos, that can break programs.
 Luckily, those tend to be easy to spot.
-Sometimes they are conceptual errors that arise from making erroneous assumptions about the data, like the `.pop().reverse()` example in the [previous chapter](/6-abstraction).
+Sometimes they are conceptual errors that arise from making erroneous assumptions about the data.
 Those are a bit trickier to solve, but it’s possible.

 Then there’s the issue of dealing with users giving you bad data, and defending against that.
-Every time we have used the `prompt()` function so far, we have made assumptions about what the user was going to type in, like a number.
-In the real world, users find miraculous ways to break programs (sometimes maliciously, but sometimes not).
+Though we’re not dealing with user input in this course, in the real world, users find miraculous ways to break programs (sometimes maliciously, but sometimes not).
 Even something as simple as entering a name can break a program; when I type in my name into many systems, I get errors, telling me my name has too many words.
 That means that the